LUMA

 TTemporalTime samples across the pattern's duration.
 For animated effects, T might be 256 or more steps.
 For static values, T = 1.

 CChannelData channels per sample.
-For a dimmer signal, C = 1 (just brightness).
+For a scalar signal, C = 1 (a single value).
 For a color signal, C = 4 (red, green, blue, alpha).

 Think of it as a spreadsheet: rows are fixtures, columns are time steps, and each cell can hold multiple values.